2/20/2025

 speaker

-Analyst at Beacon Securities
+Analyst, Beacon Securities

-Hey, good morning guys.
+Hey, good morning, guys.
 You shouldn't have let Max ask the third question.
-He kind of took mine, but congratulations on the results nonetheless.
+He kind of took mine.
+But congratulations on the results nonetheless.
 So just looking at EBITDA margin improvement, I was kind of wondering if there are any additional factors outside of the optimization efforts leading to these improvements and if we can kind of expect these margins to hold in line with this range.

 speaker

-Francois Bolduc
+François Bolduc

 Chief Financial Officer